 The world had grown quiet.
-For nearly three decades, the world had come to know a form of peace.
+For nearly three decades, the people of Earth had come to know a form of peace.
 Many attributed this to the deeds of the ubiquitous being known as Savoir.
 In a way, they are right, but the truth is the world grew quite from fear.
 No one dared perform a criminal act because Savoir would be there to confront them.
 He could stop over ten crimes simultaneously no matter where they were taking place.
-He once stopped a robbery in China while also preventing the sabotaging of an oil rig off the southern coast of Chile.
+He once stopped a robbery in China while also preventing an operation to sabotage an oil rig off the southern coast of Chile.
 It didn’t matter what the crime was, he would be there.
 Any malicious act, no matter how small, was met with the hulking figure of Savoir.
-Governments congratulated him, honored him, and would not dare condemn his actions, even if those actions fell outside of the laws they had created.
+Governments congratulated him, honored him, and would not dare condemn his actions; even if those actions fell outside of the laws they had created.
 Many people loved him.
 They called him a hero.
 Some worshiped him as a god.
-Many feared him.
+And yet, nearly all feared him.

 Nobody knew who he was, where he came from, or what his abilities were.
 His form was human though many speculated he was not born on Earth.
-He first became known to the world when he prevented a skirmish between Russian, American and French soldiers in the area formerly known as Ukraine.
-His large figure, shrouded in thick layers of his poly-chromatic cloak stood between the opposing forces.
-Within an instant, he at the front lines of either side, crushing tanks and other vehicles, snapping rifles like straw, but never harming any soldier.
+He first became known to the world when he prevented a skirmish between Russian, American, and French soldiers in the area formerly known as Ukraine.
+His large figure, shrouded in thick layers of his now emblematic poly-chromatic cloak, stood between the opposing forces.
+Within an instant, he was at the front lines of either side, crushing tanks and other vehicles, snapping rifles like straw, but never harmed a single soldier.
 He disarmed both armies before a single bullet was fired.
-Within two weeks, every firearm on the planet had been destroyed and every factory of weapons were shut down.
+Within two weeks, every firearm on the planet had been destroyed and every weapons factory had been shut down.
 Nuclear silos were found empty by inspection teams the world over.
 What became known as The Ceasefire was his first act upon the world.

-Nations at first listed him as the greatest threat to mankind.
+At first, nations listed him as the greatest threat to mankind.
 They formed alliances to stop him, but nothing could be done.
 Any weapon made was promptly destroyed or disappeared.
 Any attempt to capture him failed.
 Governments poured resources together to figure out who this person was.
 In their efforts they theorized his movements were based on a form a teleportation.
 He seemed to possess super strength or an ability to levitate objects.
 His physical features were never seen.
 His cloak revealed nothing.
 No eyes, hair, or even skin could be seen beneath the ever-changing movement of the fabric seemingly made of cosmic dust.
 In short, most of the intel on Savoir was mere speculation.

-Zemora grew up in the once prosperous Botswana in the hallowed city of Mookane.
-Her family had been swept away as in a wave of diseases crossing the continent.
+Zemora grew up in the once prosperous country of Botswana in the hallowed city of Mookane.
+Her family had been swept away as in a wave of disease that crossed the continent.
 She was left alone at the age of six surviving off of scraps left behind by those migrating south seeking safety.
-Home was a closet in an empty apartment closet.
-Despite knowing Savoir was out there to protect her from any physical harm, she locked herself away every night against both the cold and other peoples passing through.
+Home was a closet in an empty apartment building.
+Despite knowing Savoir was out there to protect her from any physical harm, she locked herself away every night against both the cold and the large groups passing through the area.

 “What are you doing, child?”